 When to see a doctor

-If your child lacks pigment in his or her hair or skin at birth — as is often the case in infants with albinism — your doctor will order an eye examination and closely follow any changes in your child's pigmentation.
+If your child lacks pigment in his or her hair or skin at birth that affects the eyelashes and eyebrows — as is often the case in infants with albinism — your doctor will likely order an eye exam and closely follow any changes in your child's pigmentation.

-For some infants the first sign of albinism is a rapid back-and-forth shifting (nystagmus) in the eyes, particularly if the type of albinism has little effect on pigmentation or if the family is mostly fair-skinned.
-If you observe nystagmus in your child's eyes, talk to your doctor.
+For some infants, the first sign of albinism is poor visual tracking.
+This may be followed at 3 to 4 months of age by rapid back-and-forth shifting (nystagmus) in the eyes.
+If you observe these signs in your baby, talk to your doctor.

-Contact your doctor if your child with albinism experiences frequent nosebleeds, easy bruising or chronic infections, as these signs and symptoms may indicate the presence of Hermansky-Pudlak or Chediak-Higashi syndromes.
+Contact your doctor if your child with albinism experiences frequent nosebleeds, easy bruising or chronic infections.
+These signs and symptoms may indicate the presence of Hermansky-Pudlak or Chediak-Higashi syndromes, which are rare but serious genetic disorders.

 - Gronskov K, et al. Oculocutaneous albinism.
 Orphanet Journal of Rare Diseases.
 2007;2:43.